 If you are accused of a crime in Prince William County and choose to work with our attorney, it’s very likely you will need to pay a visit to the General District Court or the Juvenile & Domestic Court.
 At our law firm, we understand that no two cases are the same, which means that we take a client-first approach to each individual who chooses to work with us.
 We will review with you all the details of your situation and if you are in need of an attorney in Prince William County, we welcome your call.

 Below is a list of the court mailing addresses and locations to reference for the county.

 9311 Lee Avenue

 Prince William County Juvenile and Domestic Court

 Call Williams Stone Carpenter Buczek, PC Today

 If you are facing a traffic violation or other misdemeanor criminal charge in Prince William County, call us.
-If you are seeking assistance with divorce, custody, visitation, child support, spousal support or alimony, adoption, prenuptial or post-nuptial agreements, protective or restraining orders or name change orders, call us.
+If you are seeking assistance with divorce, custody, visitation, child support, spousal support or alimony, adoption, prenuptial or post-nuptial agreements, protective or restraining orders, or name change orders, call us.
 When you work with our law firm, you will learn Virginia law as it relates to your personal family matter.
 Our law firm has several years of combined experience helping people throughout the state of Virginia.
-At Williams Stone Carpenter Buczek, PC, we can help with either felonies or misdemeanors and want you to be comfortable working with us.
-Call 540-657-0111 to schedule a consultation today.
+Contact us today if you have a situation you’d like to discuss.